Wilson Foundation to grant $200 million for waterfront parks, trail connections in Detroit, Buffalo

 Despite that, not many foundations support initiatives that support play outside of broader education work.
 However, there’s a small—and growing—number of funders that do.
 A recent gift that fits the bill came from the Ralph C. Wilson, Jr. Foundation.

-Read the full article at Inside Philanthropy »
+Read the full article at Philanthropy News Digest »